floating/frame/README.md

   - Use a mnemonic phrase, keystore.json or standalone private keys to create and backup accounts!
 - **Permissions**
   - You'll always have full control of which dapps have permission to access Frame and can monitor with full transparency what requests are being made to the network.
+- **Omnichain Routing**
+  - With Frame's Omnichain routing dapps can seamlessly use multiple chains at the same time, enabling truly multichain experiences.
+- **Transaction Decoding**
+  - By utilizing verified contract ABIs, transaction calldata can be decoded into concise and informative summaries, allowing you to sign transactions with confidence.
 - **Set your own connections to Ethereum and IPFS**
   - Never be locked into using a centralized gateway
 - **Menu Bar Support**